This guide is for applicants who:

 This is a request for review to ask that USCIS reopen my refugee application because of a significant change in law.

-On June 16, 2021, the Attorney General issued two decisions affecting who qualifies for refugee states, Matter of A-B- and Matter of L-E-A-.
+On June 16, 2021, the Attorney General issued two decisions affecting who qualifies for refugee states, Matter of A-B- III and Matter of L-E-A- III.
 Those decisions overturned law in effect between June 11, 2018 and June 16, 2021 that limited who could be considered a refugee.

-USCIS denied between June 11, 2018 and June 16, 2021, and USCIS denied my application because of an issue with my “Refugee Claim.”
+USCIS denied my application between June 11, 2018 and June 16, 2021, and USCIS because of an issue with my “Refugee Claim.”
 Because of the change in law, USCIS should reopen my application, reconsider it under current law, reinterview me if necessary, and decide if I qualify for refugee status under current law.

 [You can add any additional information or evidence about why you qualify as a refugee here.
 If this is your first RFR or you want more information on challenging a “Refugee Claim” denial, please read IRAP’s guide for denied refugee applicants.]